Hallicopter/PopulationScale/README.md

 > **Disclaimer / Epigraph**
-> The prose below was hammered out by a Large Language Model, but every concept, side-eye, and bad-heuristic quip is straight from **Advait Riker**.
+> The prose below was hammered out by a Large Language Model, but every concept, side-eye, and bad-heuristic quip is straight from **Advait Raykar's**.
 Any wisdom is mine; any hallucination is the model’s.

 # Population-Scale Persona & Survey Toolkit
 _A three-script pipeline for fabricating whole focus-groups out of thin air, grilling them with questions, and ogling the data in a browser—faster (and cheaper) than scheduling a single real Zoom._